groupon/artemisia/docs/components/mysql.md

  * dsn: either a name of the dsn or a config-object with username/password and other credentials
  * sql: select query to be run
- * sqlfile: the file containing the query
+ * sql-file: the file containing the query

 #### Task Output: